iotaap/docs/iotaap-os/internal-fs.md

 ## IoTaaP OS Web Configurator

 All system configuration can be set-up using IoTaaP OS Web configurator.
 During initial boot (first boot) system will automatically start web configurator.
-System parameters can be also adjusted by using [serial configurator](config-wizard.md).
+System parameters can be also adjusted by using [configuration wizard](/iotaap-os/configuration-wizard).

 ## Custom partitions